-Typically Medicare Part B will not cover any home modifications -in very rare cases they may do so if it can be proved that it is medically necessary and will either maintain or improve the health condition of the beneficiary in question.
+Typically, Medicare Part B will not cover any home modifications -in very rare cases they may do so if it can be proved that it is medically necessary and will either maintain or improve the health condition of the beneficiary in question.

-But as of 2020 Medicare Advantage plans will be allowed to offer extra benefits, and it is widely assumed that some plans will include bathroom modifications as a benefit, so you may well want to consider switching form Medicare Part B to a private Medicare Advantage plan in your area if they are offering such a benefit.
+But as of 2020 Medicare Advantage plans will be allowed to offer extra benefits, and it is widely assumed that some plans will include bathroom modifications as a benefit, so you may well want to consider switching from Medicare Part B to a private Medicare Advantage plan in your area if they are offering such a benefit.

 For those who qualify for Medicaid, their HCBS waivers will often allow for home modifications and bathroom equipment, and more specifically those which are called “Self Direction” or “Consumer Direction”.

-If you can’t get free modifications don’t forget to look on your State Assisted Technology Program website or online exchange, as you may at least be able to get the equipment for free or very cheaply.
+If you can’t get free modifications, don’t forget to look on your State Assisted Technology Program website or online exchange, as you may at least be able to get the equipment for free or very cheaply.

-And finally if you live in a rural area, and have a very low income, then you can look at the USDA Rural development Section 504 Home Repair program.
+And finally, if you live in a rural area, and have a very low income, then you can look at the USDA Rural development Section 504 Home Repair program.